-In the case of venue being closed during a game, any game that has completed one half will be considered played, and the score taken from when the game was stopped.
+In the case of a venue being closed during a match, any match that has completed one half will be considered played, and the score taken from when the match was stopped.

-Games that do not play, or are cancelled before reaching half time are considered cancelled.
+Matches that do not play, or are cancelled before reaching half time are considered cancelled.

-The total point score at the end of the season for each team (before semis and finals if they exist), will be divided by the number of games played.
+The total point score at the end of the season for each team (before semis and finals if they exist), will be divided by the number of matches played.
 This result is then used to determine which teams play in semis and/or finals.

-There are no points awarded for games cancelled due to the venue being closed.
+There are no points awarded for matches cancelled due to the venue being closed.